MooersLab/pymolsnips/README.md

 [*vim*](https://vimawesome.com) is the improved terminal-based text editor *vi* on steroids.
 It is free.
-A newer branch of *vim* called *neovim* is available.
+A newer branch of *Vim* called *neovim* is also available.
 Either are available from software repositories like macports, fink, homebrew, or as stand-a-lone applications.
+Vim version 8.1 was not working on Mac OS X Catalina due to a bug.
+That bug has been fixed as of version 8.2.0.

+Vim focusing on the editing process where most of the time is spent thinking and not generating new text.
-The *vim* keybindings for text editing are so useful that the they are available for the rival text editor *emacs* as well as many other text editors.
+The *Vim* keybindings for text editing are so useful that the they are available for the rival text editor *emacs* as well as many other text editors.
-The secret to keeping your sanity while using *vim* is to remember to escape from insert mode to normal mode as soon as you finish entering a chunk of text because the normal mode is where you issue commands.
+The secret to keeping your sanity while using *Vim* is to remember to escape from insert mode to normal mode as soon as you finish entering a chunk of text because the normal mode is where you issue commands.
+Numerous blog posts have lists of ways to think about and use Vim will improve your productivity.

 *vim* lacks native support for snippets.
-We have to extend *vim* with plugin known as a snippet manager.
+We have to extend *vim* with a plugin known as a snippet manager.
 There are several plugins for managing snippets.
 *Neosnippetsi*, *SnipMate*, and *UltiSnips* will be discussed here.

 Versions of vim 8.0 and greater can use minpac to manage plugins on top the native support for plugins.
-Versions of *vim* 7.X and earlier require the use of one of the plugin managers to install plugins.
+Versions of *vim* 7.X and earlier require the use of one of the plugin managers like Vundle to install plugins.
+Most plugins have github websites of their own.
+These sites rarely mention minpac but Vundle is always mentioned.

-Vundle, which stands for *vim bundle*, is a plugin manager that configures your plugins directly in the `.vimrc` file. i It is in this file that you install and update plugins, as well as comment out unused plugins.
+Vundle, which stands for *vim bundle*, is a plugin manager that configures your plugins directly in the `.vimrc` file.
+It is in this file that you install and update plugins, as well as comment out unused plugins.

 <details>